 Facial movement lines become more visible after the skin starts losing its elasticity (usually as people reach their 30s and 40s).
 Lines may appear horizontally on the forehead, vertically on the skin above the root of the nose, or as small curved lines on the temples, upper cheeks, and around the mouth.
 Sleep creases result from the way the head is positioned on the pillow and may become more visible after the skin starts losing its elasticity.
 Sleep creases are commonly located on the side of the forehead, starting above the eyebrows to the hairline near the temples, as well as in the middle of the cheeks.
 Sleeping on your back may improve these sleep creases or prevent them from becoming worse.
 Smokers tend to have more wrinkles than nonsmokers of the same age, complexion, and history of sun exposure.
 Dry skin and itching are common in later life.

 About 85% of older people develop "winter itch," because overheated indoor air is dry.
 The loss of oil glands as we age may also worsen dry skin.
 Anything that further dries the skin (such as overuse of soaps or hot baths) will make the problem worse.
 If your skin is very dry and itchy.

 Keep skin moist with plenty of moisturizers.
-Avoid using soaps that are heavily perfumed, and loaded with chemicals, go for more natural, creamy liquid type facial soaps that are gentle and non drying to skin, or pure gentle cleansing oils that contain essential fatty acids and plenty of Vitamin E. Go for facial serums with active ingredients like DMAE, Natural Alpha Hydroxy, and or Phyto Nutrients.
+Avoid using soaps that are heavily perfumed, and loaded with chemicals, go for more natural, balm, creamy type facial cleanser that is gentle and non-drying to skin, or pure gentle cleansing oils that contain essential fatty acids and plenty of Vitamin E. Go for facial serums with active ingredients like DMAE, Natural Alpha Hydroxy, and or Phyto Nutrients.
 If you use facial scrubs use it gently and limit its use to once weekly.